 Swisspath collects and stores information that your browser automatically transmits to us in „server log files“ when visiting our website.
 These may include the following data:

-i) Information provided by you
+1. Information provided by you

 We will use the information provided by you for the lawful purposes which were evident from the circumstance or indicated at the time of collection which may include the following purposes:

-ii) Information automatically collected
+2. Information automatically collected

-The data automatically collected as described above is processed for the purposes of proper functioning of our website, e.g. for establishing a connection, ensuring stability and uninterrupted system security, to improve our services, and for statistical purposes in the event of attacks on the network infrastructure on which the website is made available.
+The data automatically collected as described above is processed for the purposes of proper functioning of our website, e.g. for establishing a connection, ensuring stability and uninterrupted system security, to improve our services, and for statistical purposes in the event of attacks on the network infrastructure on which the website is made available

-The legal basis for processing your personal data for the purposes described above may be based on the following legal grounds:
+If and to the extent required under applicable data protection law (like under the GDPR), the legal basis for processing your personal data for the purposes described above may be based on the following legal grounds: